duffau/pres/sequence-tagging/slides.md

 ::: notes
+- 1954 IBM-Georgtown: "within three or five years, machine translation could well be a solved" problem.
 - HMM: The first to encode sequential information for PoS
 - Rabiner: HMM applied to speech since th 70's but only widely know in "recent years"
   - 33,500 citation